gbracha/metaclasses/proposal.md

 ###Cons

 * This does double the number of class objects in runtime as each declared class introduces its own metaclass.
+Perhaps these can be generated lazily.

 * People may choose to use `C.new` instead of `new C()`, even when the latter is legal.
 In other words, there would be two ways of doing the same thing, which is regrettable.
 Also, some may object on grounds of style.
 This could be mitigated by defining *new e(args)* as *e.new(args)*.
 I would prefer not to go that route, but it may have some merit in that the obvious, naive thing just works.